 Vascular ultrasound study

-A vascular ultrasound study is used to diagnose and detect diseases of non-cardiac blood vessels.
+A vascular ultrasound study is used to diagnose and detect vascular diseases.
 There are no needles, radiation, dyes or anesthesia involved.
 To accurately detect any vascular problems, we need two pieces of information: an image of the blood vessel and information about how blood flows through the blood vessel.

 These two pieces of information are obtained at the same time through duplex scanning, which is done using a smooth probe called a transducer that is connected to the ultrasound machine.
 The transducer is a microphone-like device that sends ultrasound waves into your body.
 The ultrasound waves "bounce" off structures in your body and are reflected back to the transducer.

 Additional scans available through vascular ultrasound studies include: